 Employment and garden cities

-The Garden City was Howard’s ‘big idea’ and it gained worldwide acclaim.
-After Letchworth came Hampstead Garden Suburb in 1907 (not strictly a garden city but it was strongly influenced by Letchworth) and Welwyn Garden City in 1920.
+The Garden City was Howard’s ‘big idea’ and gained worldwide acclaim.
+After Letchworth came Hampstead Garden Suburb in 1907 (not strictly a garden city, but Letchworth strongly influenced it) and Welwyn Garden City in 1920.

 The significance of the movement has sometimes been overlooked.
 Howard’s ideas inspired not just the handful of settlements with the ‘garden city’ tag but also housing provisions in almost every town in the country.